Here, we will show you how to create your perfect travel plan, allowing you to choose the most suitable one.

 Lima

-It is the capital of Peru, located on the coast of the Pacific Ocean.
+It is the capital of Peru, situated on the Pacific Ocean coast.
 Approximately one-third of Peru’s 30 million inhabitants live here.
-It has a great gastronomic scene, with many restaurants ranked among the best in the world.
+It boasts a vibrant gastronomic scene, featuring numerous restaurants ranked among the world’s best.
 Visiting for 1 or 2 days is enough to get a good idea of the city.

 Cusco

 The ancient capital of the Inca Empire.
-It is located in the highlands in southern Peru at 3400 m approx. 1.5 hours from Lima by plane.
+It is located in the highlands of southern Peru at approximately 3400 m.
+1.5 hours from Lima by plane.
 The main tours (Sacred Valley, Colored Mountain, Humantay Lagoon) are 2 to 4 hours by car from Cusco.

 Sacred Valley